LinkedIn Profile Scraping using Selenium and BeautifulSoup

 'Electrical, Electronics and Communications Engineering'

-We will get the years of degree from the second span of the p tag with class pv-entity__dates t-14 t-black--light t-normal.
+The graduation years are in the second span of the p tag with class pv-entity__dates t-14 t-black--light t-normal.

 degree_year = edu_section.find('p', {'class': 'pv-entity__dates t-14 t-black--light t-normal'}).find_all('span')[1].get_text().strip()